nietras/nietras.github.io/_posts/2022-10-01-bendingdotnet-valid-identifier-separator-chars.md

-Note Jekyll can't handle the large markdown files so those have given the `txt` extension instead.
+Note Jekyll can't handle the large markdown files so those have been given the `txt` extension instead.

 | CSV | Markdown as txt |
 |-|-|